xebialabs/blueprint-cli/docs/blueprints-v2.md

 | **parameterOverrides** | Parameter definition | - | — | **x** | Overrides fields of the parameters defined on the blueprint included.
 This way we can force to skip any question by providing a value for it or by overriding its `promptIf`.
 Can override everything except `name` and `type` fields |
 | **fileOverrides** | File definition | - | — | **x** | Can be used to override fields of any file definition in the blueprint being composed.
 This way we can force to skip any file by overriding its `writeIf` or rename a file by providing `renameTo`.
 Can override everything except `path` field |

-An example `blueprint.yaml` using expressions for complex behaviors
+An example `blueprint.yaml` using include for composing multiple blueprints

 ```yaml
 apiVersion: xl/v2